jtyr/ansible-elasticsearch/README.md

   roles:
     - elasticsearch

-# Example of how to add Elasticsearch scripts and plugins
+# Example of how to add Elasticsearch scripts, plugins and pipeline
 - hosts: myhost3
   vars:
     # Enable scripting